ArkCase/atdd-flight-reserve/README.md

 # Flight Reservation System (FRS)
 This repository contains the code for the Flight Reservation System (FRS) project, developed as part of the ATDD Accelerator Training program.

-This is an ATDD Sandbox Project for the team memebers to build the system together using Acceptance Test Driven Development.
+This is an ATDD Sandbox Project for the team memebers to build the system together using Acceptance Test Driven Development in https://atdd-accelerator.optivem.com/ classs, given by https://www.linkedin.com/in/valentinajemuovic.

 [![pages-build-deployment](https://github.com/ArkCase/atdd-flight-reserve/actions/workflows/pages/pages-build-deployment/badge.svg?branch=main)](https://github.com/ArkCase/atdd-flight-reserve/actions/workflows/pages/pages-build-deployment)

 ## Instructions
 1. Clone this repository to start your contribution.